Lead poisoning or plumbism can present with characteristic skeletal features.

-Mediastinal mass may be caused by a wide variety of neoplastic and non-neoplastic pathology.
-It is helpful to clarify the location of the mass since this significantly reduces the breadth of the differential diagnosis.
+Mediastinal mass may be caused by a wide variety of neoplastic and non-neoplastic pathologies.
+It is helpful to identify the location of the mass since this significantly reduces the breadth of the differential diagnosis.

-Broadly speaking, there are four parts to the mediastinum which are largely...
+There are four conceptual compartments of the mediastinum which are larg...